sage-code/maj/alphabet.md

 * Maj sounds do not require to put your tongue between your teeth;
 * Maj sounds do not require inverted tongue tip (retroflex);
 * Maj has strong consonants and clear vowels similar to Portuguese;
-* Maj sounds have Balcan influence.
+* Maj sounds have Balcan influences.
 Not all sounds are Latin;

 **Tools:**